swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

     case background
   }

-  /// Determine the priority of the currently-executing task,
-  /// or `.default` if no current task is available. static var currentPriority: Priority { ... }

   /// Determine the priority of the currently-executing task. var priority: Priority { ... }
 }
 ```

-The `currentPriority()` operation queries the priority of the currently-executing task.
-It may also be invoked from a synchronous context and returns `.default` if not running inside of a task in that case.
+The `priority` operation queries the priority of the task.

-Alternatively, if one already holds a `Task` instance, one may query its priority using the `priority` property.
-Generally the `Task.currentPriority` function is preferred rather than spelling out `await Task.current().priority` which is far more verbose.

 Task priorities are set on task creation (e.g., `Task.runDetached` or `Task.Group.add`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.

-The `currentPriority()` operation queries the priority of the currently-executing task.
+The `currentPriority` operation queries the priority of the currently-executing task.
 Task priorities are set on task creation (e.g., `Task.runDetached` or `Task.Group.add`) and can be escalated later, e.g., if a higher-priority task waits on the task handle of a lower-priority task.

 #### Task handles

 A task handle provides a reference to a task whose primary purpose is to retrieve the result of the task.